muratk5n/thirdwave/en/README.md

 ---

-The second Dr. Strange movie was a chick flick.
-I guess same is true for the new Thor.
-I see a new pattern, Woke doesn't sell, but they can sell chick flicky movies or create pockets of Woke in good movies, an "isolated cuck" approach if you will.
-People run around in that pocket do whatever dipshit stuff they do, it doesn't effect the plot, it's basically useless, a filler.
-Viewer will subconciously ignore those parts and media comps get to check some boxes.
-Everyone (sort of) wins.

----

 Read one Russo brothers interview describing the kind of movie they'd like to do, and it is sounds exactly like *Secret Wars*